 Brand Alignment

-The suite of colours comes from the Standard Life colour palette.
+The colour palette is derived from the Standard Life brand guidelines.
 The colours selected are used to meet AA standards and best practices for user interface (UI) design.

 Design Tokens

-Colour values are assigned to design tokens, which are aligned with Figma design files and platform codebases.
+Colour values are assigned to design tokens, which are mapped to Figma design assets and platform codebases.
 This maintains alignment between design and development.

 Below is an overview of how the colours are assigned through design tokens.